 When shopping for a citrine, the most important criteria is color.
 Citrines can be orange, reddish orange, yellow, or gold.
 Stones with intense color that are still bright enough to make out the facets with the naked eye are best.
 Avoid stones with grey undertones as they are lower quality.

 Color is highly important when it comes to amethyst stones.
 The best quality amethysts are deep purple, and stones with this color that have rose-colored undertones are the most desirable.
 Amethysts are easy to scratch, so when shopping for amethyst jewelry,choose a stone without scratches and with good clarity.

 Topaz comes in a variety of colors, making the shade more of a preference than an indication of the quality of the stone.
 While blue stones are the most popular, pink topaz, yellow topaz (also known as smoky topaz), and green topaz are other possibilities.
 A good quality topaz will have no inclusions that are visible to the eye.

 Garnets are available in a variety of colors, but the most well-known are deep red.
 Garnets are in general more likely to be free of flaws than other stones, so choosing the stone by color should be fine.
 However, they are also slightly softer than other gems, so beware of scratching.

 As you can see, colored gemstones offer a variety of style options for gold rings, silver bracelets, and more at relatively reasonable prices.
 Choosing quality gemstone jewelry can be easier with a little bit of foreknowledge.

-If you have any questions about jewelry, call Customer Service toll free at (888) 223-7056.
-We are open from Monday - Friday, 10am - 4pm PT.
+If you have any questions about jewelry, call Customer Service toll free at (888) 223-7056 during business hours or email us.
 We'll be glad to help.

 Related Jewelry Buying Guides: